Wichita Festival of the Arts

 William A. Stofer Event Founder

-Stephanie J. Nash Director of operations
+Stephanie J. Nash Director of Fun

 Meet The Team